MightyCode/GDMC2022/README.md

-# GDMC2021
+# GDMC2022
-by Tsukuba Team
+by Maxence Bazin

+This repository is the continuation of my work last year with the tsukuba team.

 ## How to run this project:
 - Make sure to have the [http interface mod](https://github.com/nilsgawlik/gdmc_http_interface) installed;
 - Open the minecraft world, and run the `setbuildarea x0 y0 z0 x1 y1 z1` command.